-In summary, I still haven’t seen any convincing evidence that red meat contributes to inflammation, and there’s actually evidence that red meat decreases inflammation.
 And although iron overload can contribute to impaired glucose metabolism, red meat consumption does not cause iron overload in the absence of a disorder such as hereditary hemochromatosis.
 That said, if you do have iron overload, it’s a good idea to limit red meat consumption.

 I hope you’ve enjoyed this latest installment of “don’t take observational red meat studies at face value”!
 Please feel free to share your thoughts in the comments.